 Congratulations to the 2024 Partnership Grantees!
-Learn more about the seven inspiring projects that will move conservation forward with their work.
+Learn more about the eight inspiring projects that will move conservation forward with their work.

 The grantees and projects this year are: